Lynette Howell Taylor

-Lynette Howell Taylor (born May 1979) is a British producer for film and television.
+Lynette Howell Taylor (born May 1979) is a British producer for film and television who has served as the president of Academy of Motion Picture Arts and Sciences since 2025.
 She was co-nominated for the Academy Award for Best Picture for producing A Star Is Born (2018).
 She founded the production company 51 Entertainment in 2017.
 She also produced the 92nd Academy Awards with Stephanie Allain.

 In addition to A Star Is Born, Howell Taylor also produced the films Stephanie Daley (2006), Half Nelson (2006), Phoebe in Wonderland (2008), The Greatest (2009), Blue Valentine (2010), The Place Beyond the Pines (2012), Big Eyes (2014), Captain Fantastic (2016) and The Accountant (2016).

+Early life, education, and career

+Taylor was born in Fazakerley, Liverpool, and lived in Crosby until she was eight when her family moved to Prenton on the Wirral.
+She attended Birkenhead Sixth Form College and is a graduate of the Liverpool Institute for Performing Arts.

+After graduating, Taylor moved to London where she got work experience with a film and TV agent, and with a casting agent, David Grindrod.
+In 2001, aged 22, she moved to America.
+She founded her own production company, 51 Entertainment, in 2017.

 Personal life

-She was born on the Wirral and is a graduate of the Liverpool Institute for Performing Arts.

-She resides in Los Angeles, and is married to Graham Taylor the co-president of Fifth Season.
-She is the mother of two children.
+Taylor resides in Los Angeles, and is married to Graham Taylor, the co-president of Fifth Season.
+She is the mother of three children.